apache/beam/templates/README.md

 ## Assembling the Uber-JAR

-To run this template correctly needs to your Java project to be built into an Uber JAR file.
+To run this template the template Java project should be built into an Uber JAR file.

 Navigate to the Beam folder: